Contingency vs Retained Recruitment – What is the Difference?

-- Premium Job Listings – the job role is of high priority so great agencies will spend more on premium job listings
+The job role is of high priority so great agencies will spend more on premium job listings.

-- Prioritised Job Searches – agencies will use their resources to prioritise job searches for your role
+Agencies will use their resources to prioritise job searches for your role.

-- Detailed/Specific Job Specifications – working exclusively gives the agency more freedom to be specific and add further details about the company and its culture with candidates
+Working exclusively gives the agency more freedom to be specific and add further details about the company and its culture with candidates.

-- 100% Commitment – as a fee is guaranteed, the agency has more incentive to fill the position
+As a fee is guaranteed, the agency has more incentive to fill the position.

-- Build Long Term Relationships – as you will be working closely with the agency, you will build a strong relationship and eventually work together on a number of projects
+As you will be working closely with the agency, you will build a strong relationship and eventually work together on a number of projects.

-- Cash Flow Management – the client can better prepare for the future as it is easier to keep track of how much and when money is coming out of the business
+The client can better prepare for the future as it is easier to keep track of how much and when money is coming out of the business.

 Challenges of Retained Recruitment

-- Upfront Retainer – the client will have to pay a sum of money before any work from the recruitment agency has taken place
+The client will have to pay a sum of money before any work from the recruitment agency has taken place.

-- Risk – you can end up losing money if you are not happy with the shortlist of candidates the recruitment agency has chosen.
+You can end up losing money if you are not happy with the shortlist of candidates the recruitment agency has chosen.
 This is why it is important to work with a great recruitment agency with a great reputation.
-Check out the testimonials page on their website and see what others have said about them
+Check out the testimonials page on their website and see what others have said about them.

 Enjoy the article?
 Share your thoughts with us.